londonaicentre/bio-ext/projects/cogstack_query_dash/README.md

 # Cogstack Dash

 ## What it does

+>Streamlit dashboard
 - query and EDA cogstack database
 - help you simplify the workflow
+- run Hello.py

+> EDA script
+- yaml generator

 ## Requirements
 - will require custom `.env` with own secrets